sunpy/sunpy/docs/guide/tour.rst

     my_timeseries.peek()

-We've created this timeseries object by passing TimeSeries a string which represent the name of a GOES lightcurve file.
+We've created this timeseries object by passing TimeSeries a string which represents the name of a GOES lightcurve file.
 The `.peek() <sunpy.timeseries.GenericTimeSeries.peek>` method plots the timeseries data and displays the plot with some default settings.
 You can also use `my_timeseries.plot() <sunpy.timeseries.TimeSeries.plot>` if you want more